juttle/juttle-influx-adapter/README.md

    `bar` as fields, not tags.

 2. InfluxDB distinguishes between integers and floating point numeric types.
-By default, the backend stores all numeric fields as floats.
+By default, the adapter stores all numeric fields as floats.
 This can be changed by enumerating the integer fields via `intFields` option.

 ### Read options